masrad/ALFRED/README.md

 # A.L.F.R.E.D. - Artificial Lifeform Rendered for Expedient Discourse
 Alfred is a LangChain and GPT-3.5-turbo powered personal assistant for you computer!

+## Latest update
+* Added ability to switch between pyttsx3 and Bark for voice synthesis
+* Removed hotkey for now
+* Added intro.wav so that you know when it's done loading and is waiting for wake word (it was generated with Bark, that should give you an idea of the voice quality)
+* Made Barks history_prompt (also known as the voice) changable in one spot
+* Exceptions now loop back to wake word detection instead of crashing

 ## Features
+* Natural language integration with Zapier, enabling Alfred to access, use and manage over 5000 applications
 * Speech recognition using the speech_recognition and whisper libraries
-* Speech synthesis using pyttsx3
+* Speech synthesis using pyttsx3 or Bark (https://github.com/suno-ai/bark)
 * Uses LangChain to use tools to answer questions with more current data
-* Activates with a hotkey: ctrl+shift+1 - user editable
 * Activate with a spoken wake word "Alfred" - user editable
-* Terminates the conversation when the user says "Thank you" or a similar phrase
+* Terminates the conversation when the bot says "You're welcome" or a similar phrase
 * Configurable tools for LangChain, so if you don't have an API for a tool or don't want the tool, you can disable it

 ## Setup